Bigfoot71/r3d/ROADMAP.md

 * [ ] **Make a Wiki**
   Add wiki pages to the Github repository.

-*Note: v0.7 features are still unsure and incomplete.*
+*Note: v0.8 features are still unsure and/or incomplete.*

 ## **Ideas (Not Planned Yet)**

-* [ ] After implementing `Sampler2DArray` for shadow maps, explore using UBOs for lights.
-Evaluate whether this is more efficient than the current approach.
+* [ ] After implementing `Sampler2DArray` for shadow maps, explore using UBOs for lights, but also for environment.
 * [ ] Provide an easy way to configure the number of lights in forward shaders (preferably runtime-configurable).
 * [ ] Implement a system to save loaded skyboxes together with their generated irradiance and prefiltered textures for later reloading.
 * [ ] Improve support for shadow/transparency interaction (e.g., colored shadows).